 Custody, support, and visitation issues

-*Life insurance to ensure financial stability
+*Life and health insurance to ensure financial stability

 *Physical custody of children